kribru/ica0002/backup_restore.md

 ---
 To Restore Influxdb data from the backup:

-Use these commands on the managed host with InfluxDB(VM1):
+Use these commands on the managed host with InfluxDB:

     service telegraf stop
     influx -execute 'DROP DATABASE telegraf'